-Following previous reports that Dodge is working on a new flagship version of the Dodge Challenger in time for a 2021 release, more recent claims are suggesting the model will not be launched until 2023 after the automaker announced a delay in the production.
+Following previous reports that Dodge is working on a new flagship version of the Dodge Challenger in time for a 2021 release, more recent claims are suggesting the model will not debut until 2023 after the automaker announced a delay in the production.
 The same goes for the rumored successor of the also-aging Dodge Charger.

 Some photos of the 2020 Challenger released by Dodge earlier this year seem to hint at the release date being 2023 because it is the same number displayed on the odometer.